rambly/ZeldaClassic-zscript-docs/2.53.2/docs/ffc.md

 int TileHeight
 :	* ZASM Instruction: `FFTHEIGHT<d3>`, `HEIGHT<>`

-The number of tile rows composing the FFC.
+The number of tile rows composing the FFC, or its visible height.
 The maximum value is `4`.

 <!-- **Example** -->

-	(TODO) !
+	MyFFC->TileHeight = 3; // Sets the tile colums for the FFC to 3.

 ---